 Of course, don’t expect these statements to work if you aren’t taking action.
 So do affirmations work?
 They can.

-From my experience, they’ve have helped me build a positive mindset.
+From my experience, they have helped me build a positive mindset.
 Affirmations feed your subconscious mind.

-From here your subconscious will work its magic to make these thoughts a reality.
+Your subconscious will work magic from here to make these thoughts a reality.
 It won’t be enough to read your affirmation each morning.
 You’ll need to put emotion and desire into them.

 Set Meaningful Goals To Foolproof Your Financial Success

-A meaningful goal will help you stay committed despite the challenges you may face.
+A meaningful goal will help you stay committed despite your challenges.

-For example, if you’d like to run your own business 5 years from now, set a goal to save a year or two’s worth of your salary.
+For example, if you’d like to run your own business five years from now, set a goal to save a year or two’s worth of your salary.
 This would help you take a break from work to experiment with your idea if you’d decided to do so.
-By setting intentional goals you’ll focus on saving and improving your finances.
+You’ll focus on saving and improving your finances by setting intentional goals.

 Instead, set goals like saving $20K in 3 years to buy a rental property.
 In this scenario, your main goal is reaching financial independence.
 Use a journal to write down your goals, even if you hate writing things down.

 Because writing down your goals works.
-Studies have shown that people who set goals are 10 times more likely to achieve them.
+Studies have shown that people who set goals are ten times more likely to achieve them.

 Become Too Busy To Make Financial Mistakes

 Of course, too much of anything is.
-For example, don’t become too busy that you’d sacrifice your important relationships.
+For example, don’t become too busy to sacrifice your meaningful relationships.
 And, don’t become busy working on the wrong tasks because this will be time wasted.

 You can’t be productive and worry at the same time.
-That’s why it’s important to set goals.
-It’s great to have financial goals, but you can also create personal goals.
+That’s why it’s essential to set goals.
+Having financial goals is great, but you can also create personal goals.

-For example, you may decide you want to build schools in third world countries.
+For example, you may want to build schools in third-world countries.
 This big goal will need a lot of work and will keep you busy.
 After all, you’d be building a business to fund this dream.

 Being busy won’t cure your stress about money.
-But, you’ll spend less of your time worrying and more time being productive instead.
+But you’ll spend less time worrying and more time being productive instead.

 Stop Feeling Defeated With Your Finances & Stop Stressing About Money

 The truth is stressful moments can rip you apart only if you let them.
 Stress will always be there, but you’ll have to become better at managing it.
-Your finances are currently stressing you because you’re not in the position you’d like to be.
+Your finances are currently stressing you because you’re not in the position you’d like to be in.

-It would seem like this scenario is near impossible right now, but believe me, it’s not.
+It might seem like this scenario is near impossible, but believe me, it’s not.
 You have what it takes to be successful.
 Use this guide as your stepping stone to start heading in the right direction.